Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 One of the region’s most famous sons is Sir Donald Bradman, the legendary Australian cricketeer with an average of just under 100 runs.
 He grew up in the town of Bowral, and these days the local cricket oval, where he played many times in the 1920s and his ashes were scattered after his death, has been renamed after him.

 While the Bradman Museum and International Cricket Hall of Fame on site aren’t open to four-legged visitors, don’t miss checking out the statue of Don Bradman located outside it or taking a walk around Bradman Oval with your pup on a leash.
-(The cafe onsite perviously allowed dogs in its large outdoor area, but it is temporarily closed.)
+(The cafe onsite perviously allowed dogs in its large outdoor area, but it is currently closed.)

 Bradman Museum with Dog